Glossary of Wood Words

 Penetrating finish: A finish, usually wiped on, that soaks into wood pores so that it resides in the wood itself.
 Tung oil, linseed oil, and Danish oil are examples of penetrating finishes.

 Perforated hardboard: The generic name for a 1⁄4 "-thick hardboard sheet with rows of holes spaced at regular intervals.
 Frequently, this material gets hung vertically and used for tool storage.
 Often, this material is referred to as Peg-Board— the brand name of one such product.

 Pilot hole: A hole drilled in a workpiece to receive the threaded portion of a screw.
 The pilot hole is just slightly smaller than the screw's thread diameter.

 Pushstick: A safety device used to push a workpiece past a blade or bit during a machining operation while keeping your hands out of harm's way.
 Make your own or buy commercially made versions, shown below.

 Rabbet: An L-shaped channel cut along the edge or end of a workpiece, typically using a rabbeting bit or dado set.

 Rail: A horizontal member, most typically in a cabinet's face frame or door, and running between two vertical pieces.

 Resaw: Slicing a length of wood with the blade running parallel to the workpiece faces to create thinner pieces.
-Usually done on a tablesaw or bandsaw, shown right.
+Usually done on a tablesaw or bandsaw, shown below.